pratik412/Drug_classification/README.md

 # Machine-Learning-model
-I have used supervised machine learning algorithm model to see drug_classification
+I have used supervised machine learning algorithm models to see drug_classification